-S/he then tasks them to enumerate the usefulness of a budget to a farmer.
+S/he then tasks them to enumerate the usefulness of a budget to a youth/vulnerable family.
 Ensures they mention the following:

-- Allows the farmer to assign your incomes to different types of expenses - Help the farmer to make informed decisions about spending and savings - Encourages conscious and disciplined spending - Allows the farmer to take charge of the financial situation - Helps organize and manage money more effectively - Help the farmer plan and met future goals - Help the farmer to diversify the sources of income
+- Allows the youth/vulnerable family to assign your incomes to different types of expenses - Help the youth/vulnerable family to make informed decisions about spending and savings - Encourages conscious and disciplined spending - Allows the youth/vulnerable family to take charge of the financial situation - Helps organize and manage money more effectively - Help the youth/vulnerable family plan and met future goals

-The VSLA Mentor summarizes the steps involved in budgeting to the farmers before he/she takes the farmers through the whole process.
+The VSLA Mentor summarizes the steps involved in budgeting to the youth/vulnerable families before he/she takes the youth/vulnerable families through the whole process.